Why You Need a Pond: 4 Environmental Benefits

 3. Promoting Environment Awareness

 Do you have kids in your family?
 If so, a pond promotes an environmental awareness in children that is more effective than any elementary science lesson could be at school.
-They get to see your pond ‘in action’ as it filters chemicals out of the water and it teaches them the importance of caring for the natural gifts we have been given on Mother Earth.
+They get to see your pond ‘in action’ as it filters chemicals out of the water and it teaches them the importance of caring for the natural gifts we have been given on Mother Earth and encourages a green lifestyle.
 Let them grow fish to see just how excited they will be when watching the life cycle of these creatures that require little care except clean water and food.

 4. Less Area to Mow!